nemediano/OpenGLTemplates/trackballCamera/README.md

 ![Camera](../img/camera.png)

 Note that the code is written in a way to prefer clarity in presentation over performance in the execution or good codding patterns.
+The implementation is based in the theory descibed in this [article](https://www.khronos.org/opengl/wiki/Object_Mouse_Trackball)

 * All the camera related code is encapsulated in a class.
 * A single [main](main.cpp) file that shows how to use the class.